 \subsubsection{Data on higher \pipikk partial waves}

-There are no data on \pipikk scattering for partial-waves with angular momentum higher than $\ell>2$.
+There are no data on \pipikk scattering for partial-waves with an angular momentum higher than $\ell>2$.
 We thus have to resort to the information on resonances below 2 GeV from the RPP.
-For $J^{PC}=3^{--}$ there is one well-established resonance, the $\rho_3(1690)$ with a $\sim160\,$MeV whose decays to $\pi\pi$ and $K\bar K$ are both measured and should therefore couple significantly to \pipikk.
-A not so well established $\rho_3(1990)$ candidate is too high for our purposes and no decays to $K\bar K$ have been reported.
-Concerning $J^{PC}=4^{--}$, an $f_4(2050)$ resonance is listed in the RPP, with sizable decays to $\pi\pi$ and $K \bar K$.
-Its width is $\sim240\,$MeV, so that its tail should affect somewhat \pipikk below 2 GeV, but we have checked that its effect is negligible in our calculations.
+For $J^{PC}=3^{--}$ there is one well-established resonance, the $\rho_3(1690)$ with a $\sim160\,$MeV width, whose decays to $\pi\pi$ and $K\bar K$ are both measured and should therefore couple significantly to \pipikk.
+A not-so-well-established $\rho_3(1990)$ candidate is too high for our purposes and no decays to $K\bar K$ have been reported.
+Concerning $J^{PC}=4^{++}$, an $f_4(2050)$ resonance is listed in the RPP, with sizable decays to $\pi\pi$ and $K \bar K$.
+Its width is $\sim240\,$MeV so that its tail should affect somewhat \pipikk below 2 GeV, but we have checked that its effect is negligible in our calculations.